libraryofcelsus/Aetherius_AI_Assistant/readme.md

 9. Upload heuristics to DB and change the Bot and User name to start chatting with Aetherius!

+To change the model used with AetherNode, change the "model_name_or_path" key in AetherNode/settings.json to the desired model.
+You must then change the "Model_Backend" key in Aetherius_API/chatbot_settings.json to the desired format.
+Only Llama-2-Chat and Alpaca are available for now.

 Settings and Prompts can be found in the Aetherius_API folder.

 Photo OCR (jpg, jpeg, png) requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki